Lutie/TTRPG_Rules/terre-exile/docs/character/particularities.md

 - [Totem Carving](#cult-totem-carving) : Character may spend a small fragment of time (small activity) to carve a lucky induced totem for a given activity, carving looks like a proper animal for this activity, a person which have this totem on him may activate it anytime to rethrow any skill test throw, this shatter the totem which cannot be used again, those totem bears no values, DD crafting 15 (on a critical the totem may be used twice)
 - [Unshackle](#cult-unshackle) : Once per day may rethrow on a single save test of choice
 - [Charm Carving](#cult-charm-carving) : Character may spend a small fragment of time (small activity) to carve a lucky induced charm for a given person, this person may activate it anytime to rethrow any save throw, this shatter the charm which cannot be used again, those charm bears no values, DD crafting 15 (on a critical the charm may be used twice)
-- [Celestial Light](#birth-celestial-light) : Immaculate : As long as they can take a bath of sun light (few minutes suffice), celestial needs in terms of sleep, food and water are reduced, approximatively halved, this means that most of the time eating and such cost you half the price, and you can have your daily recovery phase by spending only half of your resting time segment equivalent of time (which let you spend an additional small time segment)
+- [Celestial Light](#birth-celestial-light) : As long as they can take a bath of sun light (few minutes suffice), celestial needs in terms of sleep, food and water are reduced, approximatively halved, this means that most of the time eating and such cost you half the price, and you can have your daily recovery phase by spending only half of your resting time segment equivalent of time (which let you spend an additional small time segment)
+- [Celestial Heart](#birth-celestial-hearth) : Corruption maximum +2.
+Saves against sickness, venoms, poisons and all type of toxins gets an advantaged.
+Self Moral +2.
-- [Immaculate](#birth-immaculate) : Recovery is increased by 1
+- [Immaculate](#birth-immaculate) : Recovery is increased by 1, also if any fatigue should be acquired through healing this overall fatigue is reduced by 1
 - [Eternal Youth](#birth-eternal-youth) : Aging is largely stopped (since physically the body only progresses one year every ten years); this effect only takes effect around the thirties, thus maintaining an organism in full possession of its means
-- [Flight Movement](#birth-flight-movement) : Allure augmentée de 2 en vol
-- [Windborne](#birth-windborne) : Passive defense against all magics increased by 2
+- [Flight Movement](#birth-flight-movement) : Allure augmentée de 2 en vol and Passive defense against all magics increased by 2
+- [Windborne](#birth-windborne) : Perfect flight manoeuvrability, additional 1 passive defense rating when flying high above (when possible)
+- [Waterborne](#birth-waterborne) : Perfect swimming manoeuvrability, additional 1 passive defense rating when swimming totally immerged (when possible)
 - [Keep Best](#birth-keep-best) : When reroll throw dices through karma use or rethrow effects, keep the best dice between the old and the new one
 - [Whimsical Magic Tradition](#cult-whimsical-magic-tradition) : Character may choose LUK (luck) as a free tradition attribute, but magical domains accessible are limited to : Illusion, Charm, Chaos.
 In few rarer cases more domains can be accessible, but it is mostly based on a story driven reason than anything else and may serve drama (up to MD).
 - [Demanding](#cult-demanding) : Criticity improved by 1 (required throw value reduced by 1 for scoring a critical)